Tuesday, December 31, 2024

 Cables are magic.
 They are super cool, look incredibly complex, and make the knitter look quite talented.
 But I'll let you in on a little secret: cables are easy and are barely more than beginner-level in difficulty.

-Cable crosses change the order of the stitches on the needle, crossing them in front of or behind the ones on the left needle.
+Cable crosses change the order of the stitches on the needle, crossing them in front of or behind the ones next to them.
 And by combining cables, you can make incredibly complex textures and designs.

 There are two main kinds of cables: